Homepage > Blank IRS 1099-C Template

 Dos and Don'ts

-When filling out the IRS 1099-C form, it's important to be thorough and accurate.
-Below is a list of things to do and avoid.
+When filling out the IRS 1099-C form, it's important to follow certain guidelines.
+Here is a list of things you should and shouldn't do:

-• Do ensure that you have all necessary information before starting.
+• Do ensure that you have accurate information about the debtor.

-• Do accurately report the amount of canceled debt.
+• Do report the correct amount of canceled debt.

 • Don't leave any required fields blank.